 In re Reswick, 446 B.R.
 362, 368 (B.A.P.
 9th Cir.
-2010); see also Smith, 573 B.R. at 305 (suggesting the majority view would render the stay termination inconsequential).
+2010); see also In re Smith, 573 B.R.
+298, 305 (suggesting the majority view would render the stay termination inconsequential).

-The minority view's concern that an interpretation that the stay does not terminate as to property of the estate is not sufficiently harsh is misguided in two respects.
+The minority view's concern that terminating the automatic stay with respect to the debtor is not sufficiently punitive is misguided in two respects.
 First, it is not the province of the courts to rewrite the statute to conform to purported legislative intent.
 This turns on its head the assumption that legislative purpose is expressed by the ordinary meaning of the words used.
 United States v.
-Rodgers, 466 U.S. 475, 479 (1984).
+Rodgers, 466 U.S.

+475, 479 (1984).
 Reliance on purported legislative intent is especially suspect when it is based on the general idea that BAPCPA was unreservedly hostile to debtors.
 While NACBA vigorously opposed passage of BAPCPA because it contained many provisions that cut back on debtor's substantive rights and imposed unnecessary procedural burdens, BAPCPA is not a legislative Christmas tree that incorporates every creditor's wish list.
 Many changes were made between the first bill that proposed substantial "reform" of the Bankruptcy Code and the final version.
-Some of the changes added even more provisions that could be construed as pro-creditor, but other changes either mitigated the effect on debtors of pro-creditor provisions, or made changes in favor of debtors.3 Therefore it would be incorrect to use a rule of construction that the most pro-creditor interpretation that can be wrung out of BAPCPA should be adopted without a clear textual basis.
+Some of the changes added even more provisions that could be construed as pro-creditor, but other changes either mitigated the effect on debtors of pro-creditor provisions, or made changes in favor of debtors.
+Therefore it would be incorrect to use a rule of construction that the most pro-creditor interpretation that can be wrung out of BAPCPA should be adopted without a clear textual basis.